MichaelYoungDataAnalytics/MichaelYoungDataAnalytics/README.md

 <h1 align="center">Hello, World! 👋 My name is Michael Young.</h1>

-<h3 align="center">- Investigating data with the curiosity of a detective, the passion of an enthusiast, and the magic of a wizard -</h3>
+<h3 align="center">- Exploring data with the curiosity of a detective, the passion of an enthusiast, and the magic of a wizard -</h3>

 #### Here you will find a few capstone projects, case studies, and tutorials of mine related to the field of data analytics.